glapointe7/CaterpillarTubePricing/CodeBook.md

 These files contain the information classified type of components.
 The main types are: Adapter, Boss, Elbow, Float, Hfl, Nut, Sleeve, Straight, Tee and Threaded.
 The other components are listed in the file comp_other.csv.
 These components are not part of the main types.

+Note that each `component_id` is unique.
+The list of all components used in files `comp_[type].csv` corresponds exactly to the list of components in the file `components.csv`.

 #### type_[type].csv